-During their professional placement, students work under the supervision of a host organisation workplace mentor.
-The workplace mentor will supervise and guide a student's work within the host organisation for the duration of the student's placement, as well as provide feedback to supervising Acicis staff regarding student's conduct and performance within the workplace.
+During their professional placement, students work under the supervision of a professional placement organisation workplace mentor.
+The workplace mentor will supervise and guide a student's work within the professional placement organisation for the duration of the student's placement, as well as provide feedback to supervising Acicis staff regarding student's conduct and performance within the workplace.